 - Chopped pecans add crunch.
 I buy them already toasted for even better flavor.

-Then, place softened butter and sugar in a large bowl.
+- Place softened butter and sugar in a large bowl.
 Beat on medium speed with a hand mixer (or in a stand mixer) until light and fluffy.
-This process gives the bread a light and fluffy texture.
+Add the eggs and vanilla, and beat to combine.

-Add the dry ingredients and the buttermilk, alternating between each one and stirring in between each addition.
+- Add the dry ingredients and the buttermilk, alternating between each one and stirring in between each addition.
+Stir in the chopped cherries and pecans.

-Transfer the mixture to a greased 9×5 inch loaf pan.
+- Transfer the mixture to a greased 9×5 inch loaf pan.
 (I line mine with a parchment paper sling so it’s easy to take out.)
+Bake for 50–60 minutes at 350°F, or until a toothpick comes out clean.

-Let the Cherry Bread cool before slicing.
+- Let the Cherry Bread cool before slicing.
+Enjoy!

 Variations